iamsoumyabanerjee/reactPwa/README.md

 Run `npm install` to setup in order to install dependencies.

-At this point you can run `npm run start` to see the example app at http://localhost:4001
+At this point you can run `npm run start`